Treyz81/ProjectSTRATA/README.md

 # ProjectSTRATA
-Contains important data related to STRATA Token
+This repository contains important data related to STRATA Token.